dortania/GPU-Buyers-Guide/modern-gpus/nvidia-gpu.md

 ## Unsupported nVidia GPUs

+### **Ampere Series (RTX 30xx)**
+#### Highest Supported OS:NONE

+Unfortunately no support in any version of macOS as no drivers were ever written even for High Sierra.
+Not much else to add.

+These cards include:

+* RTX 3090
+* RTX 3080
+* RTX 3070

 ### **Turing Series (RTX 20xx, GTX 16xx)**
 #### Highest Supported OS:NONE

-Unfortunatel no support in any version of macOS as no drivers were ever written even for High Sierra.
+Unfortunately no support in any version of macOS as no drivers were ever written even for High Sierra.
 Not much else to add.

 These cards include: